 Holbrook, Arthur E., "Seeing the Light," 1950, (C2135)

 Account of photographing "The Light at Hornet" an unidentified light in Newton County, MO, August 11, 1950.

 Horak, Ella Lilly, Collection, n.d., (C3183)

-Copies of "Wash Day," a receipt for washing clothes given a young bride in Tennessee ca. 1780; and of a sale bill from Kentucky.
+The collection contains copies of "Wash Day" a receipt for washing clothes given a young bride in Tennessee ca. 1780; and of a sale bill from Kentucky.

 Howard, Guy, “Walkin´ Preacher of the Ozark Mountains,” 1940 (C0120)